-If you don’t want to do the 2 for 1 deal or if you’re visiting London on your own, it’s still possible to buy cheaper tickets or find discount vouchers for London’s major attractions.
+If you don’t want to do the 2 for 1 deal or if you’re visiting London on your own, it’s possible to buy cheaper tickets or find discount vouchers for London’s major attractions.

 - ArcelorMittal Orbit